-In accordance with the requirements of the Exchange Act, the registrant caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.
+In accordance with the requirements of the Exchange Act, the registrant caused

+this report to be signed on its behalf by the undersigned, thereunto duly

+authorized.

-ANCONA MINING CORPORATION. ----(Registrant)
+ANCONA MINING CORPORATION.

+(Registrant)

-Date: November 13, 2003
+Date: February 12, 2003 By:/s/

-By: Hugh Grenfal
+Hugh Grenfal

 President, Treasurer,

 Principal

-Accounting Officer and a member of the Board Of Directors
+Accounting Officer and a member

+of the Board Of Directors

 INDEX TO EXHIBITS

+Exhibit

+Number Description of Document

+31 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of

+2002

-Exhibit Number Description of Document 31 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002
+32 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of \$2002\$